flythereddflagg/flythereddflagg.github.io/python_book/docs/07-Escape-Characters.md

 - `\'` and `\"`: These are quote escapes and tell python to treat them as part of the text of the string rather than the beginning or ending of a string.
 Hence, both times you wrote the mixed quote sentence you could enclose the text with either `"` or `'` and print the same string depending on which escapes you used.
 - `\n`: This is a newline character and printing it makes a newline on which you can continue to write text.
 The print statement automatically adds this character to the end of the given string.
 In some languages like C you must explicitly put in this character yourself.
 - `\t`: This is the tab character and printing it inserts 4 or 8 spaces depending on the system you are using.
 - `\r`: This is the carriage return character and it returns the cursor to the beginning of the line.
+Once this happens any subsequent characters printed overwrite the previous ones.
 Notice how the first part of the printed line is now overwritten with the "I did it!" part.
 - `\\`: This is the backslash character and tells python to treat this character as a single backslash.
 As you can see, the only thing that came out of the print statement was a single backslash.
-- `\u03b7`: This is called a "Unicode escape character".
-It follows the format `\uhhhh` where `hhhh` references the 4-character hexadecimal code that corresponds to what was printed (in this case, $\eta$).
-Using that 4-character hexadecimal code you can express over 65000 characters.
+- `\u03b7`: This is called a "<span title="Unicode: formally the Unicode Standard, an information technology standard for the consistent encoding, representation, and handling of text expressed in most of the world's writing systems.">**Unicode**</span> escape character".
+The computer knows that if it encounters a `\` followed by a `u` it will expect a 4-digit <span title="Hexadecimal: A base-16 number system that includes digits 0-9 and the letters A, B, C, D, E, F (case-insensitive) to represent numbers.
+Often, you will see hexidecimal numbers prepended with '0x' to indicate that they are hexidecimal.">**hexadecimal**</span> code to follow.
+It follows the format `\uhhhh` where `hhhh` is the 4-digit hexadecimal code that corresponds to what was printed (in this case, $\eta$).
+Using that 4-digit hexadecimal code you can express over 65000 characters (a massively larger character set than the standard 128 characters used in <span title="ASCII: American Standard Code for Information Interchange; ASCII text: a standardized code in which characters are represented for computer storage and transmission by the numbers 0 through 127.">**ASCII text**</span>).
 If you want to know a character's code simply search on the internet for "Unicode *CHARACTER NAME*". (e.g. "Unicode eta" for $ \eta $)

 These are not all the potential escape characters.
 You can learn more about these by doing the exercises under [Hone your skills](#Hone-your-skills).
 For now, understand that these are only a small part of python's printing and display capabilities but what we have covered here are the most useful and used most often in programming.